AdobeDocs/campaign-web.en/help/v8/get-started/using-ai.md

 ---
 # Using the AI-powered Knowledge Assistant {#using-ai}

->[!CONTEXTUALHELP]
->id="acw_homepage_card6"
->title="AI-powered Knowledge Assistant"
->abstract="Get fast, AI-generated answers based on the product documentation, and your current product context, with the AI-powered Knowledge Assistant.
-Available in the product contextual help boxes, it revolutionizes documentation searching and answering how-to questions with effortlessly sifting through vast documentation repositories, instantly pinpointing the precise information you need."

 Get fast, AI-generated answers based on the product documentation, and your current product context, with the AI-powered Knowkedge Assistant available in the product contextual help boxes.

 >[!AVAILABILITY]